 Materials arrived at the beginning of March and we were able to cut the canvas into nine segments.
 Hester’s designs were photocopied so that each stitcher had a pattern to work from.
-Kits for the stitchers were assembled and distributed to the stitchers just before lock-down, with instructions to work the isolated items of Hester’s design in isolation, eg sheep, sunsets, fish and birds.
-When lock-down is lifted we will then come together and decide colours for sky/fields/water.
+Kits for the stitchers were assembled and distributed to the stitchers just before the first lock-down, with instructions to work the isolated items of Hester’s design in isolation, eg sheep, sunsets, fish and birds.
+Since the very good progress has been made and the kneeler is nearing completion.

 The stitchers are: